batuhan6/batuhan6/README.md

 ## About Me

-As a passionate enthusiast of Data Analysis, I am deeply dedicated to harnessing data-driven insights to make informed decisions.
+As a passionate enthusiast of Data Science, I am deeply dedicated to harnessing data-driven insights to make informed decisions.
 I am focused on leveraging my technical skills and practical experience to Excel in the field of Data Science.

 ## :star2: Professional Summary